roryprimrose/ModelBuilder/README.md

 `ITypeCreator`, `IValueGenerator`, `IPostBuildAction`, the per-`ParameterInfo`/`PropertyInfo` overloads and so on) has been removed in favour of the source-generated model and a small set of supported seams (`IValueSource<T>`, mappings, ignore rules and `[GenerateModelBuilder]`).
-The [migration guide](MIGRATION.md) maps every changed and removed v8 API to its vNext equivalent.
+The [migration guide](MIGRATION.md) maps every changed and removed v8 API to its v9 equivalent.